mgierw/auto-foe/README.md

 * **answer** — this field is for Google account only and this is the answer for security question sometimes asked while signing in Google account.

 ## What this application does
-* Collecting production from all buildings
+* Collecting production from all buildings.
-* Starting production in all buildings
+* Starting production in all buildings.
 * Spending strategy points for technologies and, if none of technology is available, for great buildings (yours or, if you dont have any, your friends).
 * Creating market offers to make balance among goods from the same era.
 To be more specific, application sells those goods, for which you got raw good.
 * Polivating/Motivating other players' buildings.